Srinivasa314/calcite/docs/part1.md

 Make sure you have the __latest__ version of Deno

-Then add calcite and deno_core as dependencies in Cargo.toml
+Then add calcite to Cargo.toml

 Any function can be used in deno if `#[calcite::deno_op]` is put above it.
 For example let us create a function to multiply two numbers